-How serious is the shortage of HGV drivers?
+How serious is the shortage of lorry drivers?

 One consequence of shortages, though, has been that some wages for drivers have been going up.

-What is the government doing about shortages?
+The drivers can command more money - the profitability of the transport industry is very small in normal circumstances and that means we'll have to up prices for our customers

-For now, the government has slightly relaxed the Drivers' Hours rules, which means drivers will be able to increase their daily driving limit from nine hours to 11 hours twice a week.
+What is being done about shortages?

-"This will allow HGV drivers to make slightly longer journeys," a government spokesperson said, "but must only be used where necessary and must not compromise driver safety."
+The government has slightly relaxed the Drivers' Hours rules, which means drivers will be able to increase their daily driving limit from nine hours to 11 hours twice a week.

-But the temporary extension to driver hours, which runs until 8 August, has been criticised as compromising safety standards, and the industry says it will do little to ease the problems it is facing.
+The temporary extension to driver hours, which initially ran for four weeks until 8 August was then extended to 3 October.
+But it has been criticised as compromising safety standards and the industry says it will do little to ease the problems it is facing.

-Haulage companies have been calling for a change in the rules to make it easier for drivers from abroad to get temporary visas to work here, even if their salaries are quite low.
+A government spokesperson said longer journeys "must only be used where necessary and must not compromise driver safety."

-They want foreign drivers to be added to what's known as the Shortage Occupations list, allowing them to qualify for a skilled worker visa.
+Haulage companies want foreign drivers to be added to what's known as the Shortage Occupations list, allowing them to qualify for a skilled worker visa.

 But the Home Office isn't keen.
 And the government argues that progress is already being made in testing and hiring, and it says a big push is being made towards improving pay, working conditions and diversity.